-The immense seasoning in this fresh pork sausage delivers a wildly delicious link--juicy and spicy with an earthy quality that ensures every single bit was a powerhouse of flavor.
+The seasoning in these fresh pork sausages delivers a wildly delicious link—juicy and spicy with an earthy quality that ensures every single bite is a powerhouse of flavor.

 Cheap sour mixes are made from artificial lemon and lime flavoring along with corn syrup, coloring, preservatives, and stabilizers.
 Higher-end mixes are made with juice from concentrate, citric acid, and sugar.
 Despite its appearance, commercial sour mix is not made with radioactive citrus and will not give you super powers.
 (Though if it did, you would be able to thwart criminals by shooting a mildly irritating yet pleasant-smelling acid into their eyes.)

 This candied bacon stands meaty as its saltiness combines with the rich sweetness of caramelized sugar, with just a touch of spice that may not be wholly apparent, but creates a little bite within the sea of sugar.

 Hoisin was always a bit of a mystery, but some tinkering in the kitchen came up with a pretty spot on replica that's sweet a first, then mixes with the tang of vinegar, while having the familiar deep Asian flavors throughout.

 Choosing which "classic" bread recipes to make this week from The Fundamental Techniques of Classic Bread Baking was difficult.
 There were just too many possibilities.
 I decided on Kaiser rolls because I was intrigued (and slightly confused) by the folding technique.